The circumstances of a child or parent often change after entry of a final decree of divorce.

-This article provides a discussion of when a court might modify the possession order regarding child custody after a divorce.
+This article discusses when a court can modify the possession order regarding child custody after a divorce.

 You can follow this link to learn more about the General Rules for Child Custody.